What is a research registry?

 PubMed is a service of the U.S. National Library of Medicine that includes over 17 million citations from MEDLINE and other life science journals for biomedical articles back to the 1950s.

-The UKCRN Portfolio search tool allows users to search for studies in a number of ways including searching by Chief Investigator, Study Title and UKCRN Study ID number.
-The UK Clinical Research Network was established to support clinical research and to facilitate the conduct of trials and other well-designed studies across the UK.
+The UK Clinical Trials Gateway search tool allows users to search for studies in a number of ways including searching by study status, location, and study title.
+The Be Part of Research site was established to help people find out about health and social care research that is taking place across the UK.

 Systematic Reviews of Research